chriskish19/sfct/README.md

 3. No GUI
 4. Windows Only
 5. ~~No control over syncing(currently updates existing files)~~
+6. Lacks robust error handling which is why I only release debug versions.
+7. Needs a terminal window to stay running.
+8. Cannot copy a cloud drive folder, program crashes.
+9. Checks if a file is available by pooling fstream.
+10. No checks to avoid sub-directory recursive monitoring.
+Currently depends on the user not to double monitor.
+11. Unpolished program still in the early stages of development.

 ## Future Plans
 1. ~~Add more control over syncing and copying(sftc_list.txt will have more commands and arguments)~~